ethanzhanghello/arraylist-deque-java/README.md

 2. Create a feature branch
 3. Document and test your feature
 4. Open a pull request with context and reasoning

 ---

-## 🙌 Acknowledgments

-- Inspired by UC Berkeley’s CS 61B curriculum
-- Thanks to Java open-source communities for examples and interface patterns
-- Special thanks to test reviewers and debugging buddies

----